 10. Kodomo no Mori Park

-This outdoor play area in Tokyo is strictly for the dino fans – there are eight dinosaur statues for the kids to run around, climb, and have fun with.
+If you’re in Tokyo with kids, then you must add this outdoor play to your must-visit list.
+Calling all dino fans – there are eight dinosaur statues for the kids to run around, climb, and have fun with.
 There’s also the usual play equipment that you can expect such as swings and slides, as well as three colourful pipes of varying heights… perfect for water play in the summer months.

 Kodomo no Mori Park, 3 Chome-10-13 Kitashinagawa, Shinagawa City, Tokyo 140-0001